alexrollings/FittingProgramme/README.md

   -dpl=60
   -dph=105
 Followed by the possible options (to specify multiple choices per option, pass them separated by commas):
-  -1D: to only git to B mass: default fit is double 1D
+  -1D: to only fit to B mass: default fit is double 1D
   -noFit: default is to fit PDF to data
   -simple: to plot all mis-reconstructed components as one color
-  -unblind: default fit is when split by charge blinded -year=<choice {2011,2012,2015,2016,2017,2018} default: 2011,2012,2015,2016,2017,2018>
+  -unblind: default fit is blinded when split by charge -year=<choice {2011,2012,2015,2016,2017,2018} default: 2011,2012,2015,2016,2017,2018>
   -polarity=<choice {up,down} default: up,down>
   -neutral=<choice {pi0/gamma} default: gamma>
   -daughters=<choice {kpi,kk,pipi,pik} default: kpi,kk,pipi,pik>
   -charge=<choice {plus,minus/total} default: total>
-If running toys, must pass:
+If running toys, the following argument must also be passed:
   -toys=<# of toys to run>
-And one of the following generation methods:
+And a toy generation method specified:
-  -pdfD1D, to run D1D toys generated from D1D PDF
+  -pdfD1D: to run D1D toys generated from D1D PDF
-  -pdf2D, to run 2D toys generated from 2D PDF
-  -data2D, to run 2D toys generated from RooHistPdf of data -data1D, to run independent 1D toys generated from RooHistPdf of data.
-If running systematics, must pass:
+  -data2D: to run 2D toys generated from RooHistPdf of data If running systematics, the following arguments must also be passed:
   -systematic=<choice of category, default: None>
   -nSyst=<# data fits to run for given category>
 ~~~